Putting Phone in FreezerPutting Phone in Freezer: What Happens?

 Here’s what happens if you put your cell phone in the freezer:

-Additionally, the cold temperatures in the phone can damage the phone’s structure and expose the phone to condensed water.
+Additionally, the cold temperatures in the phone can damage the phone’s structure and expose the phone to condensed water, potentially leading to data loss.

 So if you want to learn all about whether it’s bad to put your cell phone in the freezer, then this article is for you.